MonBoza/VendorTracker.Solution/README.md

  in your terminal.

-* Run tests by navigating to the test directory and running
+* Run tests by navigating to the test directory and executing:

 ```bash
 dotnet restore
 ```

-and then run
+followed by:

 ```bash
 dotnet test
 ```

-* Tests are located in the Project.Test directory.
+* Tests are located in the VendorTracker.Test directory in the ModelsTests Folder.
 * Open the project in your favorite code editor.

 ## Known Bugs

-* _Any known issues_
-* _should go here_
+* When refreshing the form page, it continuously adds more items to the list.
+This issue will be addressed in future updates.

 ## License